SaintFenix/Caverns-of-the-Vaal/DESIGNDOCUMENT.md

   - Humans have both Common and Nomadic-Common as standard languages, as they have diverged so far from each other.
   - Halfling is written with the Elvish script.
   - Some languages do not have a script: such as Nomadic-Common, and the primordial languages.
-- There are no Orcs in this setting.
+- There are no Orcs or Dragonborn in this setting.
 - There are new races: Helfling, and Grevlin.
+- There are new Subraces: Nomadic-Human, Deep Tiefling.

-# General Setting:
+# General Setting
 The Caverns of the Vaal is a High Fantasy setting set in a huge underground network of caves.
 It is inhabited by many familiar races from the Forgotten Realms D&D mythology, as well as a variety of races that are not from the mythology.

 The overall feel of the world is one of mystery, as the various races are very superstitious as to why the entire world is underground, and why the giant holes (Galadin) that allow the light into the caverns don't exist in every cavern, and why no-one who returns from attempting to venture into them, comes back sane or whole.
 Depending on how high they ascended into the Galadin, they return more and more sick, and even descending from them back into the Vaal will cause partial and very serious symptoms, from dizziness to death.
 There are stages of this sickness that will be defined, it is important to note here that no-one who has gone too far into them has returned the same, or at all.